mcp-panther

 sentry-mcp

-Sentry's MCP service acts as middleware to the upstream Sentry API, primarily designed for human-in-the-loop coding agents to assist with developer workflows and debugging use cases.
+A middleware server designed to optimize Sentry API access for human-in-the-loop coding agents, focusing on developer workflows and debugging use cases.

 mcp-server-wazuh